HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 > Problem: Throttle being 1.0 (max value) might not actually be 1.0m/s in practice.
 This means to update the particles with the dynamics might not be as accurate as we expect...
 Either we record the speed at 1.0m/s as a constant.
 Or we use some IMU as a fallback.

+Here is the thing.
+The problem with the throttle not being 1.0m/s and stuff is not a big deal.
+Zed2 already IMU Fusion its Visual feed with Inertia and publishes it onto `/zed/zed_node/pose` as a `PosewithCovariance`.
+This should be accurate enough in the local scale.
+Hence to any particles in our system, as our car moves, we can simply store a previous_pose state, and then compare against the current pose state, and take the Translation and Rotation quaternion from timestep (t-1) to timestep t.
+Then apply these affine transforms to each particle (considering their gaussian noise e.g using `np.random.normal` to sample some fixed noisy movement based on the returned covariance from zed2).
+We do not explicity ever need to know what model our car represents, just observe and apply.

 ### Measurement model: Position of points in pointcloud
 Rather than use the objects detected as landmarks (we opt for this in our report), the fact that we have a point cloud map means that we can figure out what points are seen in a pointcloud.
 This can then be used to update our particle's possibly of hypothesis.